houndci/hound/CONTRIBUTING.md

 outbound `ReportInvalidConfigJob` queue:

 * `commit_sha` - The git commit SHA of the code snippet.
-This is provided by the inbound queue..
-* `filename` - The name of the source file for the code snippet.
 This is provided by the inbound queue.
+* `linter_name` - The name of the linter that received an invalid config file.
 * `pull_request_number` - The GitHub pull request number.
 This is provided by the inbound queue.